TaniaAHossain/Loan-Approval-Trends-Insights-from-Financial-Data-Analysis/README.md

 - 85.4% of approved applicants have a strong credit history.
 - Only 14.6% of approvals go to applicants with no credit history.

+# Credit History Distribution

+**Description:**
+- Displays the proportion of applicants with good (1) vs. no credit history (0).

+**Insights:**
+- 84.1% of applicants have a credit history, while 15.9% do not.
+- This indicates that most applicants have an existing financial history, which could improve their approval chances.